xylusthemes/import-facebook-events/README.txt

 16. Events page using '[facebook_events layout="style4"]' shortcode

 == Changelog ==

+= 1.8.8 =
+* ADDED: AJAX Pagination in shortcode
+* ADDED: Support for Outlook Calendar event import using Outlook API. ( Pro )
+* ADDED: Facebook Event Categories import
+* FIXED: Issue of images not importing in some cases.
+* IMPROVEMENTS: Updated Facebook API version to v24.0

 = 1.8.7 =
 * ADDED: Integrated support for the EventPrime plugin.